YashdalfTheGray/dotfiles/motd.md

 git config --global user.email <your_email>
 ```

-You can run `show-devenv help` to read this message again.
+You can run `show-devenv-help` to read this message again.